viljoviitanen/drawtools-sync/README.md

 drawtools-sync
 ==============

-IITC drawtools plugin sync server
+IITC drawtools plugin sync server for google appengine.

+WORK IN PROGRESS - NOT WORKING YET